FoxDotBuild/WeatherStation/README.md

 [Secure Scuttlebutt](https://ssbc.github.io/scuttlebutt-protocol-guide/) is a Kappa Architecture implementation used to store sensor readings.
 Sensor readings are propogated via [data mule](https://en.wikipedia.org/wiki/Data_mule) rather than by a data link.

-When applied to [IoT](https://en.wikipedia.org/wiki/Internet_of_things) SSB can theoretically transport data securely when traditional networking infrastructure is scarce.
-This project is an epxloration of that idea.
+When applied to [IoT](https://en.wikipedia.org/wiki/Internet_of_things) SSB can potentially transport data securely when traditional networking infrastructure is scarce.
+This project is an exploration of that idea.

    ![weather_report.png](weather_report.png)
    ![enclosure.jpg](enclosure.jpg)